tuliofaria/SOLID-TYPESCRIPT/README.md

 <h4>Create class uses guidance about SRP (SINGLE RESPONSIBILITY PRINCIPLE) and also create about guidance of OCP (-open-closed-Principle). <h4>
 <hr>

-Did teste unity using JEST, to download of jest.
+Did teste unit using JEST, to download of jest.
 ( npm install --save-dev jest )
 <hr>
 Later install package ts.jest :